bartvanhoey/FunctionalCSharp/README.md

 Primitive obsession stands for the use of primitive types instead for domain modeling.
 Primitives types are often used too liberally.
-If you need to constrain the inputs of a function, it's usually better to use a custom type. (int age vs Age age)
+If you need to constrain the inputs of a function, it's usually better to use a custom type. (int age vs AgeType age)

 ## Railway-oriented programming